taleslemes/PopularTVShows/README.md

 ### MVVM
 Model-View-ViewModel architectural pattern is used in this project.
-In order to access the remote data each scene has a Service Layer.
+In order to access the remote data a Service Layer is used.
 The app navigation is handled using a Router component.

 ## External Dependencies